 Test your soil once a year

 About once a year after adding soil to your raised beds, it’s important to have your soil tested.
 A soil test can determine the health of your soil.
 This is the soil test kit I use.
-It’s very simple to use.
+It’s simple to use.

 Charlotte